 What are pigmentation spots?

 Pigmentation spots occur when your skin produces more melanin than usual in certain areas.
 Melanin is the pigment that gives color to your skin, hair, and eyes.
-An excess causes dark spots, ranging from small freckles to larger discolorations.
+An excess of it causes dark spots, ranging from small freckles to larger discolorations.

 Different types